An Unexpected, but Welcome, Leave

 If the problem is too much stress piling up on someone who may not be able to handle that much, or doesn't tend to handle stress well at all, then adding more stress by telling them to just keep pushing forward is likely to make the problem worse.
-Sometimes the right thing to do is to take a step back, look at things from a bit more a removed perspective, and try again from the beginning.
-Or maybe use the chance to take a different path, or to carve out a new path entirely.
+Sometimes the right thing to do is to take a step back, look at things from a bit more of a removed perspective, and try again from the beginning.
+Or maybe use the chance to take a different path or to carve out a new path entirely.
 That's one of the best things about having a chance to step back or to start over—if you have motivation again, anything and everything can be possible.

 The Financial Downside of Stress Leave